 Manchester-Boston Regional Airport travelers who are accompanied by service or other domestic animals have the convenience of two Service Animal Relief Areas while at the Airport – one pre-security and one post-security near Gate 6.

 Service Dogs & TSA

 TSA passenger screening canine teams may be operationally deployed at the Airport, especially near checkpoints.
 The canines are working animals that are trained to detect traces of explosives concealed on passengers or their belongings.
 Passengers traveling with service animals may continue to use the checkpoint with working dogs.

 Services are available for MHT customers for blind and low vision by accessing technology through the Aira network, free of charge.
 Customers can connect with professional agents who act as visual interpreters by downloading the app or calling 800-835-1934.

-Manchester-Boston Regional Airport has (4) family restrooms in the terminal building.
-There are two located on the first floor before security, one is behind the main staircase and the second is located near baggage claims 1 and 2.
-On the second floor, post security there are two family restrooms, one is between Gates 6 and 7, and the second is next to the business center near Gates 1 thru 4.
+Manchester-Boston Regional Airport has four family restrooms in the terminal building.
+There are two located on the first floor before security, one behind the main staircase and another located near Baggage Claims 1 and 2.
+On the second floor, post-security, there are two family restrooms, one between Gates 6 and 7, and the second next to the business center near Gates 1 through 4.

 Airlines provide wheelchair service for passengers.
 Airlines ask that passengers request service at time of reservation.
 For those needing to make arrangements and have already booked travel, please contact your airline.

 Huntleigh provides wheelchair service for American Airlines and United; arrangements can be made by calling your airline at: